tonybutzer/harmony-docs/documentation/source/999mentor.md

 ### Focus and Scope
 14. We have agreed that our initial meetings will focus on these three topics:a.
 15. Any additional areas/issues you want to discuss and agree to?
-16. How will assignments and deadlies be tracked and managed?
+16. How will assignments and deadlines be tracked and managed?

 ---
 - Mentee Signature & Date